 Reduced difficulty of care and transportation

 Peace of mind

+FEMA CR, ILC, and Americorps volunteers moved couple to FEMA home

 Two young mothers living in a shelter were forced to leave the shelter during hottest hours of the day.
 They walked and pushed their babies’ strollers in 100+ degree heat.
 Babies were at risk of heat-related complications.